Results 1 - 10

 , 2011

 "...
-In statistical machine translation, a researcher seeks to determine whether some innovation (e.g., a new feature, model, or inference algorithm) improves translation quality in comparison to a baseline system.
-To answer this question, he runs an experiment to evaluate the behavior of the two systems ..."
+Abstract In statistical machine translation, a researcher seeks to determine whether some innovation (e.g., a new feature, model, or inference algorithm) improves translation quality in comparison to a baseline system.
+To answer this question, he runs an experiment to evaluate the behavior of the t ..."

 Abstract